kshelekhin/scapy-iscsi/README.md

 $ pip install -e .
 ```

 Now you're good to go.
-Start with examples/ directory to get the idea on how to
+Get a look at examples/ to get the idea on how to use
-use this library.
+this library.